-I wanted to create a gorgeous and striking rum cocktail that was red – like blood, but would also look classic and elegant for a Halloween cocktail party.
+I’ve shared a few Halloween cocktails before, like this Witch’s heart cocktail and Phoenix cocktail.
+But I wanted to create a gorgeous and striking rum cocktail that was red – like blood, but would also look classic and elegant for a Halloween cocktail party.
 Plus, I’m currently suffering from Game of Thrones withdrawal and mourning the loss of Viscerion.
 The result is this Flaming Dragon’s Blood Cocktail (Thyme and Raspberry Daiquiri Cocktail) made with Bacardi Superior Rum.

 I love making cocktails with Bacardi rum.
 It’s perfect for simple Halloween cocktails like this Dragon’s blood cocktail, which is easy to put together but delicious, and a show-stopper at any party.
 Your guests will love the look, the taste and the theatrics – a sure-fire way to get that Halloween party going and bring out the “bat” in ’em, and turn your Halloween into an extra spirited evening! 🙂